-As at December 31, 2021, we had 225,432,493 common shares and 24,500,000 warrants to acquire common shares issued and outstanding.
+As at April 4, 2022, we had 226,780,843 common shares and 24,500,000 warrants to acquire common shares issued and outstanding.
 In addition, the Allseas Warrant is exercisable for up to 11,600,000 common shares subject to the terms and conditions thereof.
 Subject to the requirements of the Business Corporations Act (British Columbia) ("BCBCA"), our Articles authorize us to issue common shares and rights relating to our common shares for the consideration and on the terms and conditions established by our board of directors in its sole discretion, whether in connection with acquisitions or otherwise.
-In addition, 25,669,681common shares are reserved for issuance under the TMC Incentive Equity Plan, including 987,295 shares added to the plan in January 2022 pursuant to the plan's evergreen provision, subject to adjustment in certain events.
-In addition, up to 136,239,964 common shares, subject to adjustment in certain events and holders of options underlying special shares upon conversion of special shares if certain common share price thresholds are met ("Special Shares").
+In addition, 33,699,685 common shares are reserved for issuance under the TMC Incentive Equity Plan, including 9,017,299 shares added to the plan in January 2022 pursuant to the plan's evergreen provision, subject to adjustment in certain events.
+In addition, up to 136,239,964 common shares, subject to adjustment in certain events, may be issued to the holders of special shares and holders of options underlying special shares upon conversion of special shares if certain common share price thresholds are met ("Special Shares").
 Any common shares issued, including in connection with the exercise of warrants, upon conversion of the Special Shares or under the TMC Incentive Equity Plan, or other equity incentive plans that we may adopt in the future, would dilute the percentage ownership held by you.